spvriend/hawpy/README.md

 ## Desired Functionality

-"*" indicates advanced functionality to be implemented later on.
+"*" indicates functionality which could be implemented in future iterations.

 ### From SPEC_REIXSloader:

-- Command to select a folder which contains spec data file.
+- Command to select a folder which contains the spec data file.
 - Command to load spec data file.
 - Progress indicator is shown as data file is loaded.
-- A list of scan headers from the file is generated.
+- A list of scan headers from the file is generated and displayed.
 - Several scan parameters are read and displayed from the currently highlighted scan header.
 - Loader automatically determines the appropriate x-axis based on